Local structures on stratified spaces: Stratified spaces

-\begin{remark} Unless the discussion requires it, we will typically denote a stratified space $(X,\cA)$ simply as its underlying stratified topological space $X$.
-We will sometimes refer to a section $\cA\in \sm(X)$ as a \emph{conically smooth structure (on $X$)}. \end{remark}
+\begin{remark} Unless the discussion requires otherwise, we will denote a conically smooth stratified space $(X,\cA)$ simply by its underlying stratified topological space $X$.
+We will refer to a section $\cA\in \sm(X)$ as a \emph{conically smooth structure on $X$}. \end{remark}